rlivings39/learning-ai/pytorch-intro/README.md

 Homogeneous bit-width is usually chosen.
 One can choose symmetric or asymmetric quantization and the appropriate granularity such as per-tensor or per-channel.

+### Choosing quantization parameters

+The quantization range needs to be chosen.
+That can be done with a few strategies

+* **Min-max** Choose the min and max of the tensor.
+This can be sensitive to outliers.
+* **Mean squared error (MSE)** Choose the min and max to minimize the Frobenius norm between the original value and quantized value.
+The optimization problem can be solved using some simple methods.
+* **Cross-entropy** Minimize the cross-entropy function to avoid over correcting for the many small insignificant values present in classification tasks.
+* **Batch-normalized range setting** Using batch normalized range setting can help with

+### Techniques to improve performance with quantization

+* **Cross layer equalization** is useful to help normalize when there are some layers with wildly differing ranges. **Absorbing biases** can be used to improve high bias and bias correction.

+Bias correction can be done with experimental correction or analytical correction.

 ## Using this repo

 * Activate the `venv`: `source .env/bin/activate` or `source .env/bin/activate.fish`